USGS-Branch of Quality Systems

 Since 1981, the USGS has operated an independent, external, quality-assurance project called the Inorganic Blind Sample Project (IBSP).
-The purpose of the IBSP is to monitor and evaluate the quality of laboratory analytical results through the use of double-blind quality-control (QC) samples.
-The information provided by the IBSP assists the laboratories in detecting and correcting problems in the analytical procedures.
-The information also can aid laboratory users in estimating the extent that laboratory errors contribute to the overall errors in their environmental data.
+The purpose of the IBSP is to monitor and evaluate the National Water Quality Laboratory's (NWQL) analytical performance through the use of double-blind quality-control (QC) samples.
+The information provided by the IBSP assists the laboratory in detecting and correcting problems in the analytical procedures.
+The information also can aid NWQL data-users in estimating the extent to which laboratory bias and variability affect environmental sample data.

 Organic Blind Sample Project

 The Organic Blind Sample Project (OBSP) of the Branch of Quality Systems (BQS) assesses the operational performance of organic analytical methods used for determining water-quality parameters for the USGS - National Water Quality Laboratory (NWQL) by means of blind submissions of Quality Assurance (QA) samples.
 The assessments identify not only the baseline performance capabilities of the methods in the Organic Chemistry Program, but also identify strengths and weaknesses in the current system of bench-level quality and process control.
 The information provided by the OBSP assists the NWQL in detecting and correcting problems in the analytical processes.
 The information also can aid the NWQL data user in interpreting their environmental data over time.

 |National Atmospheric Deposition Program National Trends Network||National Water Quality Laboratory||Office of Water Quality|